Arriva Herts & Essex: Hemel Hempstead

-In 2005 High Wycombe garage moved to a new purpose built depot following the closure of the old bus station in the town, where the previous garage was.
-High Wycombe operate a number of services both locally and further afield, reaching Amersham on the 1A and Reading on the 800/850.
-In 2022, Arriva transferred all 1A services to Carousel Buses in return for a number of High Wycombe town services.
-This would later be complemented by the transfer of Service 41 to Carousel Buses in Jan 2023.

-Routes run: 30, 31/31A, 32/32A, 33/33A, 35/36/36B/36S/37, 37A, 48 and 80X/800/850.

 Luton

 Luton depot is purpose-built and is at 487 Dunstable Road.
 It replaced the previous depot at Castle Street.
 It also houses the Head Office for Arriva The Shires & Essex as well as the UK bus team.

-The majority of Luton's routes are within the Luton and Dunstable boundary, including four on the Luton-Dunstable Busway.
-Busway routes F70 and F77 reach out as far as Milton Keynes and the 321 operates to Watford, the latter being taken over from Garston (Watford) in 2016.
+The majority of the Luton depot's routes are within the Luton and Dunstable boundary, including four on the Luton-Dunstable Busway.
+Busway routes X2 and X3 reach out as far as Milton Keynes and the 321 operates to Watford, the latter being taken over from Garston (Watford) in 2016.

 Luton operates Green Line Coaches routes 755 and 757 and previously had an outstation at Stansted Airport which operated the EB2 an easyBus contract.
 It also operated Green Line 748, 758, 759 and 768 between late 2019 and their withdrawal in December 2021.

-Routes ran: 1/4, 12/802/812, 13, 14, 23, 24/25, 27, 28/28B, 31, 32, 34/35, 321, 755/757, 800/810/838, 801, 817, 823, 828/829, 835, Busway routes A, F70, F77 and Z, D1 and LB32.